Submit A formAfter Hours Contact

 Need assistance with your bail application?

-Contact Faraj Defence Lawyer for a free initial consultation with an expert lawyer to enhance your chances of securing bail.
+Contact our team of defence lawyers for a free initial consultation to enhance your chances of securing bail.

 Charged with a criminal or traffic offence?
 First consultation free.
 Arrange a conference with us today